 $118,133,252

-Inspired by a 17th-century Jewish folktale, this stop-motion animated musical was widely praised for its imaginative storytelling and emotional depth, offering a unique spin on wedding traditions.
+Inspired by a 17th-century Jewish folktale, this stop-motion animated musical has been celebrated for its inventive narrative and rich emotional layers, offering viewers a fresh and imaginative twist on traditional wedding tales.

 ComedyDramaRomance